Laatem/pairs-games-challenge/README.md

 ## Configuration file

-- grid_level: size of the grid by level
+- `grid_level`: size of the grid by level
-- front : symbol for the visible side of card
+- `front` : symbol for the visible side of card
-- back : symbol for the back of card
+- `back` : symbol for the back of card
 ```
 level: [2, 4, 6, 8, 10]